Chicago "L": Security and safety

 As of 2018, the Chicago Police Department (CPD)'s Public Transportation Unit, and the police departments of Evanston, Skokie, Forest Park, and Oak Park patrol the CTA system.
 The CPD provides random screenings for explosives.
 In addition, the CTA has its own K-9 patrol units and has installed more than 23,000 surveillance cameras.

 From 2008 to 2019, there have been a total of 27 derailments.
 Most were minor, but some resulted in serious injuries for passengers.

 On September 24, 2019, a Brown Line train collided with a Purple Line train near Sedgwick on the North Side Main Line during the morning rush hour.
 Fourteen injuries were reported and the cause is under investigation.
 According to the Chicago Fire Department, the injured were later found to be in stable condition.
 No derailments occurred.
 The CTA said service resumed about an hour after the incident.

 On October 3, 2019, a train operating Pink Line service on the Cermak branch struck a car that had driven past and around the gates at the level crossing on 47th Avenue near Cermak Road.
 Six injuries were reported.

 On June 7, 2021, a Red Line train derailed near Bryn Mawr.
 24 passengers were aboard.
 No injuries were reported.

 On November 16, 2023, a Yellow Line train collided with a CTA snowplow at Howard Yard, resulting in 16 injuries.

 On September 2, 2024, four people were killed in a mass shooting aboard a Blue Line train as it traveled between the Oak Park and Harlem stations.

+On November 17, 2025, a 26-year-old woman was set on fire in an arson attack on a Blue Line train in the Loop near Clark/Lake.
+Two injuries including the victim and suspect were reported.
+The suspect, was arrested the following day and later charged federally with a terrorist attack on a mass transportation system.